AnnaTran96/convert-units/README.md

 # Units Converter

-This is a console application that converts measurement units.
+This is a console application that converts measurement units created using Python.

 ![Screenshot of Console App](https://i.ibb.co/Yhvk4cw/Screenshot-2020-11-14-at-19-23-27.png)